All Products

 image

-1. Define a policy: Create a StorageAutoScalerPolicy resource to provide scale-out instructions for the storage-operator.
-The policy includes the target PersistentVolumeClaim (PVC), trigger conditions, and scale-out actions.
+1. Define a policy.
+Create a StorageAutoScalerPolicy resource that specifies the target PersistentVolumeClaim (PVC), trigger conditions, and scale-out actions.

-The StorageClass used by the PVC must have allowVolumeExpansion: true configured.
+The StorageClass used by the PVC must have allowVolumeExpansion: true.

-2. Continuous monitoring: The storage-operator continuously monitors the real-time storage usage of the target PVC based on the policy.
+2. Monitor continuously.
+The storage-operator monitors real-time storage usage of the target PVC.

-3. Trigger scale-out: When the trigger conditions are met, the storage-operator automatically sends a scale-out request to the PVC.
+3. Trigger scale-out.
+When conditions are met, the storage-operator sends a scale-out request to the PVC.

-4. Execute scale-out: The request is processed by the Container Storage Interface (CSI) driver.
-The underlying Alibaba Cloud NAS service then performs the actual file system scale-out operation.
+4. Execute scale-out.
+The Container Storage Interface (CSI) driver processes the request, and Alibaba Cloud NAS performs the actual file system expansion.

-5. Synchronize status: After the scale-out is complete, the status of the PVC is automatically updated to reflect the new capacity.
+5. Synchronize status.
+The PVC status updates automatically to reflect the new capacity.

 kubectl patch configmap/storage-operator \